Unlocking Gen Z at Work: A Generational Impact Study 2024

 If you've ever Googled 'how to stop procrastinating', you've likely come across suggestions like using to-do lists and setting SMART goals.
 While these strategies can be a good starting point, we were determined to dig deeper to understand what truly motivates people.
 What makes the difference between the people who set out to accomplish big things, and those who actually follow through with it?

 Rather, these high performers have a strong understanding of how their brains operate and know how to work with it — not against it — to realize their full potential.
-The good news is, you can do the same by taking our work styles assessment, and exploring your own personal motivational 'fingerprint.'
+The good news is, you can do the same by taking our motivation assessment, and exploring your own personal motivational 'fingerprint.'

 The benefits of tapping into your personal motivations